measure-sh/measure/.github/CONTRIBUTING.md

   - **android** for commits related to Android SDK
   - **webapp** for commits related to dashboard web app
   - **backend** for commits related to backend infrastructure
-- Try not to exceed exceed **72** characters for commit header message
+- Try not to exceed **72** characters for commit header message
+- Try not to exceed **100** characters for each line in body.
+Break each line with newlines to remain under 100 characters.
 - Make sure commit message headers are in lowercase
 - Make sure commit message body & footer are always sandwiched with a single blank line